-We were invited a few weeks ago to give a presentation at Chicago Booth in “Entrepreneurship: Urban Opportunities and Solutions”.
+We were invited to give a presentation at Chicago Booth in “Entrepreneurship: Urban Opportunities and Solutions”.
 Students were offered the option to build their prototype on Bubble.
 The following post is the wrap-up by one of the instructors, Stonly Baptiste, and was initially posted here.

 How did the teams do?